menzel/nopeak/README.md

 * Controls are optional but recommended.

 * fragment length: Estimated fragment length.
 You can use the included estimate_fraglen.jar tool or any other estimation tool.

+* It is recommended to use the --strict parameter to get only high scoring k-mers.
+If you deciede to do otherwise, review the shapes of k-mer profiles using the .csv from before and the plot_profile.py script (described below) with the top k-mers to verify that the shapes are well.

 * --export-kers export k-mers with scores in an intermediate step.
 Scores are the profile heights.
 Absolute height if there are no controls, with controls the scores are relative values.